owntracks/booklet/docs/features/waypoints.md

 ### Deleting regions

 On iOS a region can be deleted by swiping it away.
 On Android, a long press is required.
+Note that deleting a region on the device does not publish anything to the MQTT broker or HTTP server.

 ### Beacons Ranging